ezsystems/commerce-documentation/docs/guide/search/search_configuration/solr_schema_configuration.md

 # Search Solr schema configuration

-silver.eShop is using an adapted schema definition which is installed using the shell script install-solr.sh.
+eZ Commerce is using an adapted schema definition which is installed using the shell script `install-solr.sh`.

-## Changes for silver.eShop
+## Changes for eZ Commerce

 The following changes are required for the shop.
-The changes will be applied using the shell script install-solr.sh.
+The changes will be applied using the shell script `install-solr.sh`.

 `custom-fields-types.xml`: